TeamVoss/VossII/modes/emacs/README.md

 * `fl-send-smart`
     - Sends the current selection to the currently running fl session.
       If nothing is selected, instead sends the current line.
+* `fl-send-phrase`
+	- Sends the phrase around point to the currently running fl session, then moves point to the line following that phrase.
 * `fl-clear`
     - Clears the fl output buffer.
 * `fl-describe`